Semaglutide

 • Tell your doctor if you are breast-feeding.
 You will need to talk about any risks to your baby.

-What are some side effects that I need to call my doctor about right away? • Signs of an allergic reaction, such as rash; hives; itching; red, swollen, blistered, or peeling skin with or without fever; wheezing; tightness in the chest or throat; trouble breathing, swallowing, or talking; unusual hoarseness; or swelling of the mouth, face, lips, tongue, or throat.
+• Signs of an allergic reaction, such as rash; hives; itching; red, swollen, blistered, or peeling skin with or without fever; wheezing; tightness in the chest or throat; trouble breathing, swallowing, or talking; unusual hoarseness; or swelling of the mouth, face, lips, tongue, or throat.

 • Signs of kidney problems such as inability to pass urine, changes in how much urine is passed, or blood in the urine